 A Quick Planning Tip

 If you’re visiting in spring or autumn, bring layers.
-Even if the day feels warm and sunny, the ocean breeze can turn cool in the shade or after sunset.
+Even when the day feels warm and sunny, the ocean breeze can turn cool in the shade or after sunset.
 So, a light jacket can make a big difference.

 Getting from Casablanca Port

-Leaving Casablanca Port
+Leaving The Port

 Official Free Shuttle: